 As an elementary school student, the entire class would bring in cards for every classmate; you remember those kitschy cards your mom would take you to get Sometimes they would include heart-shaped lollipops or a box of conversation hearts.
 My mom would dress me in red.
 My parents always had a card a small gift – chocolate, costume jewelry.

 We had been dating for almost nine months when Valentine’s Day arrived.
 “I’m sure he has flowers or chocolate and a card,” I thought.
 As it got later in the day, there was not a mention of Valentine’s Day – no flowers, no chocolate, not even a card.
 I felt disappointed but I did not want to overreact.
-When we saw each other the next day, I told him how upset I was.
+When we saw each other the next day, I told him how disappointed I was that he did not even give me a card.
 He told me he did not celebrate Valentine’s Day.
 My response was to ask “how do you not celebrate Valentine’s Day when there are displays of love everywhere?”

 That is when I realized this day was complicated.
 We are both Jewish but while I grew up celebrating this day as just a secular holiday, he grew up not acknowledging the day whose origins can be traced to ancient Rome.
 On the one hand, it explained why he didn’t mention the day, but on the other, I could not understand why he would not have mentioned this prior or at the very least, given me a card.